 Óbidos is a small medieval town located just one hour away from Lisbon by bus.
 It’s the perfect place to while away an afternoon and feel like you’ve been transported back in time.

-The town dates back over 700 years and, to be honest, it hasn’t been greatly modernized.
 You’ll find the old castle walls running around the entire city, from which you can get glorious views of Óbidos and the surrounding countryside.

 As you enter through the gates of the city, you’ll pass under an arch that is covered in traditional white and blue Portuguese tiles, which is stunning.

 Curiously, the town has also become a haven for book lovers over the years.
 The town was named a UNESCO city of literature and in late 2015, the Literary Man Hotel opened.
-This is the largest literary hotel in the world with over a whopping 36,000 books!

-There are also over 13 bookshops in this tiny town and you’ll find them in the most curious places.
 There’s a market turned bookshop, a church turned bookshop, a convent turned bookshop, and even a wine cellar turned bookshop.
 You get the picture!

-All in all, this is a pretty unique town to visit in Portugal and very doable in one long afternoon.
 Don’t forget to try a shot of Ginja de Óbidos while you’re there too.
 This is a shot of cherry liqueur that is famous in Portugal and it comes in a small chocolate cup!

 Laura | What’s Hot?
 Blog